Rita Fornia

-Rita Fornia (17 July 1878 – 27 October 1922) was an American opera singer.
+Rita Fornia (17 July 1878 – 27 October 1922) was an American soprano later mezzo-soprano.
 She began her career in Europe at the beginning of the 20th century singing coloratura soprano roles.
 Early on in her career her voice darkened and dropped slightly causing her to focus more within the mezzo-soprano repertoire while still singing some soprano roles.
 She joined the Metropolitan Opera company in 1907 where she performed regularly in mostly supporting roles until her retirement in 1922.
 She is best remembered today for portraying the role of the Abbess in the world premiere of Puccini's Suor Angelica in 1918.

 Career

 Fornia was born in San Francisco, California as Regina Newman on 17 July 1878.
 Her parents were immigrants from Prussia and her father owned a successful business as a wholesale jeweller.
 At the age of 12, she attended Adelina Patti's 1890 concert in San Francisco which inspired her to become an opera singer.
 Her father eventually allowed her to move to New York City in 1898 to pursue her desire.